IWB for refugees: Denmark

 How does Denmark measure up to other countries?

-As can be seen in the graph below, there are big differences in the outcome of asylum applications between Denmark and other countries, even when compared to the closest neighbours of Sweden and Germany.
+As can be seen in the graph below, there are big differences in the outcome of asylum applications between Denmark and other countries, even when compared to the closest neighbors of Sweden and Germany.

 Asylum decisions (first instance) 3rd quarter 2015